WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/index.md

         ```
         or similar.
 The port might change between reboots of the Meadow so make sure to check it after a reboot.
 If you can't detect which port the meadow belongs to run the command once with the Meadow disconnected and once with the Meadow connected to spot the difference.

-2. Once you've identified out the port name, run the following, replacing `[PORT]` with the serial port name:
+2. Once you've identified the port name, run the following, replacing `[PORT]` with the serial port name:

     ```
     meadow flash os -s [PORT]